malmanigit/muSim/docs/source/basic_usage.rst

 -----------------------------------
 -----------------------------------

-1. To train the controller, run the following in terminal:
+To train the muSim controller for the monkey cycling task, run the following in terminal:

    ``python append_musculo_targets.py``